We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

-What if I was to tell you that Florida is also a hotbed for would-be game designers.
+What if I were to tell you that Florida is a hotbed for would-be game designers.

 Florida is home to some of the creators of the most popular video game franchises in history, most notably the Football powerhouse: Madden.

 To complement its flourishing gaming industry are some of the top schools for game design students in the country.

 But finding the best school for you isn’t as easy as it sounds.